kingflag/restful/README.md

-# FYI:This warehouse may be deleted at any time
+# FYI:This repo may be deleted at any time

 ### test step
 1. run service